1. How much does it cost?

 1. What sort of therapy do you do?

-2. What qualifications do you have?
+2. What accreditation, qualifications and training do you have?

 A good question and one which continues to be discussed within my profession.
-My opinion is that there is no difference whatsoever and that the terms counsellor, psychotherapeutic counsellor, therapist and psychotherapist are interchangeable.
+My opinion is that there is no difference whatsoever and that the terms counsellor, psychotherapeutic counsellor, therapist, talking therapist and psychotherapist are interchangeable.
 My Senior Accreditation with BACP is as a Counsellor/Psychotherapist.
 I refer to myself as a therapist.

 4. What experience do you have?